 I always get asked how and why I got started in blacksmithing at the age I did.
 One might think that I saw a blacksmith at a local fair or read about it in school and ran home to try it out.
 There was no conscious reason why I started, it's just called being a 13 year old boy.
 There is nothing else to it.
 Once I started heating up and hammering on steel, I knew it felt right.
 Only afterward did I discover what I was doing was called blacksmithing.
-Today I’m twenty-one years old with eight years of experience, author of my book FORGED a Guide to Becoming a Blacksmith, and I’ve had the pleasure to teach private lessons to students from as far away as Australia.
-At the age of 19 I purchased a beautiful 10 acre plot of land outside of Boone, NC for the future site of Hoffman Blacksmithing.
+Today I’m twenty-two years old with 9 years of experience, author of my book FORGED a Guide to Becoming a Blacksmith, and I’ve had the pleasure to teach private lessons to students from as far away as Australia.
 In June of 2016, I traveled NYC to appear on History Channel's Forged in Fire.
-There, I forged a Kora sword and became the youngest to win Forged in Fire against ABS Master Bladesmith Josh Smith. *Full article here*
+There, I forged a Kora sword and became the youngest to win Forged in Fire against ABS Master Bladesmith, Josh Smith. *Full article here*